Casino Queen

-The Casino Queen is a riverboat casino located near the Mississippi River in East St. Louis, Illinois, just across the river from downtown St. Louis.
-It is owned by Gaming and Leisure Properties and operated by an employee-owned management company.
+DraftKings at Casino Queen is a casino located near the Mississippi River in East St. Louis, Illinois, just across the river from St. Louis.
+It is owned by Gaming and Leisure Properties and operated by Bally's Corporation.

+It is still nominally a riverboat casino, but moved onto land in 2007.
+The gaming floor floats on a basin filled with 340,000 gallons of water, but the rest of the property's amenities are built on dry land.